-The Academic Instructional Center (AIC) is a 127,000 sf building with approximately 750 general university classroom seats and a new home for the graduate schools of Communications Sciences and Disorders (CSD) and Psychology.
-It provides much needed classroom space and computer labs at the south end of the Western Washington University campus and includes space for the public clinics run by the CSD and Psychology Departments.
-Opsis completed the South District Masterplan that developed the framework for a new major quad linking the new Wade King Student Recreation Center, the AIC and a new multi-modal transportation hub.
+The Western Washington University Academic Instructional Center is home to the graduate schools of Communication Sciences and Disorders (CSD) and Psychology.
+In addition to providing much needed classroom space, computer labs, and 750 classroom seats at the south end of the campus, the AIC includes space for the public clinics run by the SCD and Psychology Departments.
+Opsis completed the South District Master Plan that developed the framework for a new major quad, linking the new Wade King Student Recreation Center, the AIC and a new multi-modal transportation hub.

 Washington Council AIA Civic Design Honor Award, 2009

 - LEED Certified